allbecauseyoutoldmeso/bowling-challenge-2/README.md

 * Makers academy week 5 weekend challenge.

-* A single page javascript bowling app.
+* A single page JavaScript/jQuery bowling app.
 Scoring system complete with strikes, spares, bonus rolls and perfect/gutter games.
 (All considerably more tricky than it sounds!)

 * You can play it <a href=https://allbecauseyoutoldmeso.github.io/bowling-challenge-2/>here</a>.